Music of Michigan: Rock

+In the 1980s, rock bands that had minor to major attention and/or critical acclaim include The Romantics, Glenn Frey, Discipline, His Name Is Alive, Adrenalin, Seduce, Madam X, and Halloween.

+The 1980s also saw Marshall Crenshaw from the Detroit suburb of Berkley, attain fame with his releases on Warner Bros. and an appearance as Buddy Holly in the film La Bamba.
+His 1981 recording, "Someday, Someway", made the Top 40 in both Billboard and Cash Box in 1982.
 The Gories are a garage punk band formed in 1986 in Detroit.
 The trio consists of Mick Collins (of The Dirtbombs), Dan Kroha (of The Demolition Doll Rods), and Peggy O'Neill.
 The group originally broke up in 1992, but have reunited since 2009.

-In the 1990s, East Lansing band The Verve Pipe rose to brief stardom with the hit "Freshmen", and Sponge, from Detroit, had moderate national success with a dual-guitar sound reminiscent of the MC5.
+In the 1990s, East Lansing band The Verve Pipe rose to brief stardom with the hit "The Freshman", and Sponge, from Detroit, had moderate national success with a dual-guitar sound reminiscent of the MC5.
 Romeo native Kid Rock gained national prominence in 1999 with his album Devil Without a Cause which melded his background as a rapper with other influences from Detroit-based musicians and genres (e.g., Bob Seger, Ted Nugent, and Motown).
-Taproot was formed in Ann Arbor.
+Uncle Kracker and alternative metal band Taproot also had success in the early 2000s.